FYS9220 – Real Time and Embedded Data Systems

-FYS1210 – Elementary electronics with project work og knowledge of at least one high level programming language.
-FYS3230 – Sensors and measurement technology (continued) and FYS3240 – Data acquisition and control are also recommended.
+FYS1210 – Elementary Electronics with Project Work og knowledge of at least one high level programming language.
+FYS3230 – Sensors and measurement technology (continued), FYS3231 – Sensors and measurement technology and FYS3240 – Data Acquisition and Control are also recommended.

-10 credits with FYS4220 – Real time and embedded data systems
+10 credits overlap with FYS4220 – Real Time and Embedded Data Systems

-The course extends over a full semester with 2 hours of lectures and 4 hours of practical training per week.
-6 compulsory exercises and one compulsory project.
+The course extends over a full semester with 2 hours of lectures and 2 hours lab per week.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.